-I have been in Chicago numerous times through the years, all on the job — and always try to ignorantly plow forth and explore the town when work is done.
+I have been in Chicago numerous times through the years, all on the job and once on vacation — and always try to ignorantly plow forth and explore the town when work is done.

 I spent one week in North Chicago a few years ago, at the Naval Station Great Lakes, and have visited customers numerous times in downtown Chicago, including Bank of America and others.